sgbaotran/OceanCapital-Frontend/README.md

 ## Technology

-This project is written in ReactJS and utilized Docker and Jenkins for CI/CD practices
+This project is written in MERN stack and utilized Docker and Jenkins for CI/CD practices (might as well use AWS for hosting 🤔)

 ### `npm start`